craft095/tlamodel/README.md

 Use it with:

 ```
-tlatpl [-s|--search-path <path>] MyModule.tpl
+tlamodel [-s|--search-path <path>] MyModule.model
 ```

-You can use -s option multiple times, then MyModule.tpl will be search in all these paths (current folder is always used first)
+You can use -s option multiple times, then MyModule.model will be search in all these paths (current folder is always used first)

-It generates to files:
+It generates two files:

 * MCMyModule.tla
 * MCMyModule.cfg